dchaid/scripts/README.md

 • getAdUserPath.ps1: Grabs the $HOME path of the user and outputs all to .csv

 ## About
 --------------------------------
-If you have any questions hit me up on Slack or email me dchaid@kdinfotech.com
+If you have any questions hit me up on Slack or email me dchaid at gmail